+EASTERN MICHIGAN UNIVERSITY

+Graduate School

-EASTERN MICHIGAN UNIVERSITY Graduate School ORAL DEFENSE of the Doctoral Dissertation Approval Form
+ORAL DEFENSE of the Doctoral Dissertation Approval Form

-Student Name ID# E Program of Stue ly TITLE OF DISSERTATION ORAL DEFENSE Date Place dissertation and on the basis of the oral defense of the work presented in the dissertation, the doctoral that the candidate: assed the oral defense of the dissertation ctorily pass the oral defense of the dissertation Recommendatio ns COMMI TTEE MEMBER NAME PRINTED OR TYPED/COMMITTEE MEMBER SIGNATURE I have read and requirement w TTEE MEMBER NAME PRINTED OR TYPED/COMMITTEE MEMBER SIGNATURE I approve the content of this dissertation.
-FINAL document approval of the written Il occur upon review of suggested edits with signatures on the DOCTORAL N DOCUMENT APPROVAL FORM . name/signature I have read and requirement w DISSERTATIC l approve the content of this dissertation.
-FINAL document approval of the written ll occur upon review of suggested edits with signatures on the DOCTORAL N DOCUMENT APPROVAL FORM . name/signature I have read and requirement wi DISSERTATIO Chairperson: approve the content of this dissertation.
-FINAL document approval of the written ll occur upon review of suggested edits with signatures on the DOCTORAL N DOCUMENT APPROVAL FORM . name/signature I have read and requirement wi DISSERTATIO Chairperson: approve the content of this dissertation.
-FINAL document approval of the written ll occur upon review of suggested edits with signatures on the DOCTORAL N DOCUMENT APPROVAL FORM . name/signature I have read and requirement wi DISSERTATIO Chairperson: approve the content of this dissertation.
-FINAL document approval of the written ll occur upon review of suggested edits with signatures on the DOCTORAL N DOCUMENT APPROVAL FORM. name/signature / / / / I have read and requirement wi DISSERTATIO Chairperson: Members: approve the content of this dissertation.
-FINAL document approval of the written ll occur upon review of suggested edits with signatures on the DOCTORAL N DOCUMENT APPROVAL FORM. name/signature / / / / / I have read and requirement wi DISSERTATIO Chairperson: Members: approve the content of this dissertation.
-FINAL document approval of the written ll occur upon review of suggested edits with signatures on the DOCTORAL N DOCUMENT APPROVAL FORM. name/signature / / / / I have read and requirement wi DISSERTATIO Chairperson: Members: approve the content of this dissertation.
-FINAL document approval of the written ll occur upon review of suggested edits with signatures on the DOCTORAL N DOCUMENT APPROVAL FORM. name/signature / / / / / I have read and requirement wi DISSERTATIO Chairperson: Members: Member represe approve the content of this dissertation.
-FINAL document approval of the written Il occur upon review of suggested edits with signatures on the DOCTORAL N DOCUMENT APPROVAL FORM. name/signature // / approved document with signatures to Records & Registration, chairperson, department/college file.
-Figure 8.
-Oral Defense of the Doctoral Dissertation Approval Form.
+NameID# E Program of Stud dy TITLE OF DISSERTATION ORAL DEFENSE Date Place dissertation and on the basis of the oral defense of the work presented in the dissertation, the doctoral that the candidate: passed the oral defense of the dissertation ctorily pass the oral defense of the dissertation Recommendation ons I have read and TTEE MEMBER NAME PRINTED OR TYPED/COMMITTEE MEMBER SIGNATURE approve the content of this dissertation.
+FINAL document approval of the written ill occur upon review of suggested edits with signatures on the DOCTORAL ON DOCUMENT APPROVAL FORM . name/signature DISSERTATIO ill occur upon review of suggested edits with signatures on the DOCTORAL ON DOCUMENT APPROVAL FORM. name/signature Chairperson: Members: ill occur upon review of suggested edits with signatures on the DOCTORAL ON DOCUMENT APPROVAL FORM. name/signature / Chairperson: Members: ill occur upon review of suggested edits with signatures on the DOCTORAL ON DOCUMENT APPROVAL FORM. name/signature / Chairperson: Members: ill occur upon review of suggested edits with signatures on the DOCTORAL ON DOCUMENT APPROVAL FORM. name/signature Chairperson: Members: ill occur upon review of suggested edits with signatures on the DOCTORAL ON DOCUMENT APPROVAL FORM. name/signature / / / / / / / / / / / / / / / / / / Chairperson: Members: ill occur upon review of suggested edits with signatures on the DOCTORAL ON DOCUMENT APPROVAL FORM. name/signature / / / enting the Graduate School: Chairperson: Members: Member represe ill occur upon review of suggested edits with signatures on the DOCTORAL ON DOCUMENT APPROVAL FORM. name/signature / / / enting the Graduate School: ACKNOWLEDGEMENT OF PASSING THE ORAL DEFENSE Chairperson: Members: Member represe ill occur upon review of suggested edits with signatures on the DOCTORAL ON DOCUMENT APPROVAL FORM. name/signature / / / enting the Graduate School: